 Collaboration

-We have added this vatana pattice to the A to Z recipe collection in hindi.
+We have added this vatana pattice to the A to Z recipe collection in Hindi.
 As we are edging towards the close of this series I am truly happy I was so far able to contribute to every single one.
 The ones I hold close to my heart here are

 Stay connected

 Hope you have enjoyed this series with me as much as I have enjoyed curating these recipes. this baked vatana pattice can easily be added to your list of Healthy Fridge snacks.
 Let us know in the comments if you made this recipe or planning to make them and rate the recipe using the 5 stars, 5 being the highest recommended.
-If it is any less, let us know why we failed so we can work on improving.
+If it is any less, let us know where we can work on improving.
 Subscribe to stay in touch and get updates on what we are making new.

 I never tried dry peas nuggets.
 Sounds so interesting and delicious.
 Thanks for sharing.